Pellegrino Matteucci (admiral)

-Pellegrino Matteucci (Bologna, 26 December 1887 - 18 August 1971) was an Italian admiral during World War II.
+Pellegrino Matteucci Armandi Avogli Trotti (Bologna, 26 December 1887 - 18 August 1971) was an Italian admiral during World War II.

 Biography

 Born in Bologna in 1887, he entered the Naval Academy of Livorno in 1905, graduating in 1909 with the rank of ensign.
 In 1908, while still an officer cadet, he participated in the relief efforts after the Messina earthquake, for which he received a medal of merit.
-In 1911-1912 he participated in the Italo-Turkish war as sub-lieutenant embarked on the battleship Napoli and then on the gunboat Volturno, being awarded War Cross for Military Valor for his participation in the landing at Tobruk.
+In 1911-1912 he participated in the Italo-Turkish War as sub-lieutenant embarked on the battleship Napoli and then on the gunboat Volturno, being awarded War Cross for Military Valor for his participation in the landing at Tobruk.
 During World War I he initially served on the battleship Duilio and then again on Napoli, with the rank of lieutenant, after which he was given command of a torpedo boat, receiving another War Cross for Military Valor for an action off the coast of Durrës.

 In 1922 he was promoted lieutenant commander and appointed naval attaché in Bucharest, where he remained until 1925; two years later he was promoted to commander and given command of the submarine depot ship Antonio Pacinotti and then of the destroyer Lanzerotto Malocello.
 In 1933 he was promoted to captain, spending a period in shore assignments at the Naval Department of La Spezia and then at the Ministry of the Navy, before assuming command of the heavy cruiser Zara from 1935 to 1937.
 At the end of 1937 he was promoted to Rear Admiral and appointed naval commander of Italian East Africa, a post he held until 1939.